BlueAndGold - At Long Last, Notre Dame (Hopefully) Gets An Extended Homestand

 The Irish (9-13, 6-10 ACC) lost that game, 75-67, and blew a 20-point lead.
 They have not led in the 80 minutes since.
 They return home bruised, beaten and way off the tournament radar after a 94-90 loss at last-place Boston College on Saturday.
 A game that three weeks ago looked like it might pit a surging Notre Dame unit and sinking Wolfpack team without its leading scorer against each other has flipped in narrative.

-N.C.
-State (12-9, 8-8) has won four straight games, including a 68-61 victory at then-No. 15 Virginia on Feb.
-24. It’s likely too little, too late for the NCAA tournament, but there’s a different vibe that’s detectable even on film.
+North Carolina State (12-9, 8-8) has won four straight games, including a 68-61 victory at then-No. 15 Virginia on Feb.
+24. It’s likely too little, too late for the NCAA Tournament, but there’s a different vibe that’s detectable even on film.

 “They have a spirit,” Brey said.
 “When you get a couple under your belt, you have a spirit, a belief, a confident about you.
 When you haven’t won, you’re searching for that.”